4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/NimYongUn.md

 # WorldWideCTF 2025: rev/Nim Yong Un

 ## Challenge Description

 > Our agents captured some North Korean military software.
 Your task: find the correct launch code!

 ## Approach & Solution

 ## What We're Dealing With

 I got my hands on this Windows PE binary that was asking for a 42-character flag.
-Right off the bat, I could tell this wasn't going to be your typical reverse engineering challenge when I threw some random input at it and watched it crash immediately.
+Right off the bat, I could tell this wasn't going to be your typical reverse engineering challenge when I threw some random input at it.

-The binary had that distinct smell of being compiled from Nim - you know, all those weird function names like `nsuRepeatChar` and the garbage collector patterns.
-But what really caught my attention was how it was processing input character by character with some kind of hashing mechanism.
+The binary had that distinct smell of being compiled from Nim – you know, all those weird function names like `nsuRepeatChar` and the garbage collector patterns.
+But what really caught my attention was the way string handling and memory management looked, which is pretty unique to Nim.

 ## Digging Into the Meat